drop-games/eb-docs/docs/Whitepaper/Contents.md

 write this the last

 **Game** \
-gameplay; story; mechanics; controls (+mobile); art style (hydrant) (+ ost optionally); stages; weapons types; customization (images with different customizations on character model, incl variants); esports ready; list/link roadmap topics
+Explanation for someone who WON'T play the game gameplay; story; mechanics; controls (+mobile); art style (hydrant) (+ ost optionally); stages; weapons types; customization (images with different customizations on character model, incl variants); esports ready; list/link roadmap topics

 **Blockchain & Economy** \
+HyperBlade DAO basics
-HyperBlade DAO basics; player ownership; $SPR - how to earn; what to do w it - yield/staking pool/lending, buying shit, token economy, ; Reasoning NFT; voting for NFTs; revenue model (include burning tokens); allocation & vesting, rounds of raising capital (pre-seed, seed, limited release, steady release, minting?) capital required to play (initially); game is not P2W bokken kendo
+player ownership; $SPR - how to earn; what to do w it - yield/staking pool/lending, buying shit, token economy LIQIDITY (Tokemak?), ; Reasoning NFT; voting for NFTs; revenue model (include burning tokens); allocation & vesting, rounds of raising capital (pre-seed, seed, limited release, steady release, minting?) capital required to play (initially); game is not P2W bokken kendo
+Time ore as reward for players (future)

 **Governance**
-HB DAO; voting; ELO token (this will go into a proposal); council? (based on 7 quadratically voted in members); period of reign; issues to vote on; supermajority; specific cases (members leaving, coercion, other); rewards for the servicel Drop DAO intervention (DG is the first executioner); player's voice & $SRP hodlers voice;
+HB DAO (everything about it); voting; council? (based on 7 quadratically voted in members); period of reign; issues to vote on; supermajority; specific cases (members leaving, coercion, other); rewards for the service; Drop DAO intervention (DG is the first executioner); player's voice & $SRP hodlers voice; ELO token (this will go into a proposal);

 **NFT** \
-Detailed explanation of NFTs; Drop Games NFTs; Community created NFTs; NFT types - Swords, Armor, Other, real estate; NFT Themes & Collections;
+Detailed explanation of NFTs; Drop Games NFTs; Community created NFTs; NFT types - Swords, Armor, Other, real estate; NFT Themes & Collections; NFT mutability (contract upgradability)

 **Technical part** \
 how the game is built; specific aspects; UE5; contracts & audits; L2 solution used; risks; store specific; DAO mechanisms; how to make purchases; or sell stuff; more graphs of token/NFT etc